trueautomation/ta-docs/docs/getting-started/creating-your-first-test.md

 # Creating your first test

-## Creating test with Java
+## Creating your first test in TrueAutomation using Java/Maven

-1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the [initializing guide](initializing.md))
+1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the [initializing guide](/initializing/initializing-automatically.md))

 2. Open your project in your integrated development environment (IDE)